 Prior to Coface, Pascale worked in one of the leading Japanese advertising agencies, Asahi Advertising, where she was responsible for developing new international business and was successful in landing numerous key foreign accounts.
 She is also a co-founder of PlanetBound, a consultancy in « green communication ».
 She has also worked as a consultant in European Affairs for Hill and Knowlton International – Belgium.
 In 1993, Pascale was the representative of the Belgian Youth at the Tokyo World Youth Conference organised in honour of the wedding of Their Highnesses the Japanese Crown Prince and Princess.
 She was granted a sholarship from the Fondation de la Vocation and from the Commonwealth for studies related to collective diplomacy between the EU, Japan and ASEAN.

-Pascale is a Japanese market expert (https://www.eubusinessinjapan.eu/support/sinnaeve-pascale), she holds a M. Phil. in International Relations from Cambridge University (UK) and a certificate of Business Sustainability Management from Cambridge University (UK); an MBA from the Chicago Booth School of Business.
+Pascale is a Japanese market expert (https://www.eubusinessinjapan.eu/support/sinnaeve-pascale), she holds a M. Phil. in International Relations from Cambridge University (UK) certificates of Business Sustainability Management and Sustainable Finance from Cambridge University (UK); an MBA from the Chicago Booth School of Business.
 She also holds a BA and a MA in European Studies (ULB, Belgium).
 She is a Lean Six Sigma Black Belt certified professional, a WELL® AP, LEED® AP BD&C and Bilan Carbone® accredited, GRI Certified Sustainability Professional.
 She is a regular speaker at the EU gateway to Japan pre-departure seminars for European companies aiming at developing their business in Japan.
+She gives seminars and courses in various Business Schools in Europe, including ESCP London.